citrus/green_eggs_and_spam/README.md

 Demo
 ----

-If you'd like to see GreenEggsAndSpam in action, there is a demo app located in `test/dummy`.
+If you'd like to see GreenEggsAndSpam in action, there is a demo app running on heroku at [http://green-eggs-and-spam-demo.heroku.com](http://green-eggs-and-spam-demo.heroku.com).
+There's a similar demo/test-app located in `test/dummy` if you'd like to run it locally.

     git://github.com/citrus/green_eggs_and_spam.git
     cd green_eggs_and_spam